April 18, 2005

 We always hold a widely diversified portfolio of stocks, and hedge it during unfavorable market conditions, rather than going to cash.
 The reason is that our stock selections are intended to outperform the indices we use to hedge.
 Since the inception of the Strategic Growth Fund, the stocks held in the Fund have outpaced the S&P 500, S&P 100, and Russell 2000 by an average margin of several hundred basis points annually, after expenses.
 Since the importance of stock selection in the performance of the Fund is difficult for shareholders to observe directly, I'm planning to include considerable detail on this in the upcoming annual report.

 When you observe the day-to-day movements of the Strategic Growth Fund, it's important to remember that despite the strong long-term performance of our stock holdings since inception, our stocks do not and will not outperform the market consistently over excruciatingly short periods.
 Depending on whether a particular stock or group of stocks is strong or weak, the Fund may advance somewhat on a market decline one day, and decline somewhat on a market decline the next.
 It may decline two days in a row, even if the market rises one day and falls the next.
 None of these short-term movements are meaningful in and of themselves.
 While the annualized difference in performance between our stocks and the market has been significant relative to the annualized variation in that performance, the daily difference in performance between our stocks and the market (a few basis points, on average) is completely swamped by the daily variation.
 Our stocks will not outperform the market on a daily basis.
 Similarly, investors searching for patterns by attempting to correlate the returns of the Fund to the returns in the market can expect constant frustration.
-The point of hedging is to remove the impact of market fluctuations on the Fund.
+The point of hedging is typically to remove the impact of market fluctuations on the Fund.

 As usual, past performance does not ensure future results.
 Our stock holdings can and periodically do underperform the market indices we use to hedge, which can result in investment losses even if the Fund is fully hedged.
+The Fund can also periodically experience losses - even when it is fully hedged - due to time decay on "contingent" index call options or "staggered" put options established in response to unusually oversold or overbought market conditions, as detailed below.

 As a practical matter, I typically use option combinations rather than futures in order to hedge the Strategic Growth Fund.
 These positions allow the flexibility to use “directional” and “contingent” positions, are liquid, and reduce the need for day-to-day cash settlement flows.
 Like futures, the option combinations used by the Fund act as interest-bearing short sales on the underlying indices.